-You should note that the Mega certificates are not traded on any exchange, and the market price of a particular issuance of Mega certificates or a benchmark price may not be readily available.
+You should note that the Mega certificates are not traded on any exchange, and the market price of the Mega certificates or a benchmark price may not be readily available.

 We file with the Securities and Exchange Commission ("SEC") a quarterly report (each, an "ABS 15G report") required by Rule 15Ga-1 under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Each ABS 15G report discloses information concerning each fulfilled and unfulfilled repurchase request (or request for an alternative remedy) that we have made to third parties for breaches of the representations and warranties concerning the mortgage loans that back most of our outstanding mortgage-related securities.
 The ABS 15G reports are available on the SEC's website at www.sec.gov, and at the SEC's Public Reference Room at 100 F Street NE, Washington, DC 20549.
 All references to the SEC's website address are provided solely for your information.
-Information appearing on the SEC's website is not incorporated into this prospectus or into any prospectus supplement.
+Information appearing on the SEC's website is not incorporated into this prospectus.

-This prospectus, the related prospectus supplement, the related final data statement and, if applicable, the multifamily Mega supplement are available on our website at www.fanniemae.com.
-You may also obtain copies of these documents without charge by emailing us at fixedincome_marketing@fanniemae.com; calling Fannie Mae at 800-2FANNIE (800-232-6643); or writing to Fannie Mae, Attention: Fixed-Income Securities, 3900 Wisconsin Avenue NW, Area 2H-3S, Washington, DC 20016.
-A preliminary prospectus supplement is typically available on the first business day after, the settlement date of the related issuance of Mega certificates.
+This prospectus is available on DUS Disclose.
+You may also obtain copies of this prospectus without charge by emailing us at fixedincome_marketing@fanniemae.com; calling Fannie Mae at 800-2FANNIE (800-232-6643); or writing to Fannie Mae, Attention: Fixed-Income Securities, 3900 Wisconsin Avenue NW, Area 2H-3S, Washington, DC 20016.
 All references to our website address are provided solely for your information.
-Unless otherwise stated, information appearing on our website is not incorporated into this prospectus or into any prospectus supplement.
+Unless otherwise stated, information appearing on our website is not incorporated into this prospectus.